threefoldfoundation/info_threefold/src/token/tft_bsc_bridge/tft_bsc_bridge.md

 ![](img/tft_bridge_transfer.png ':size=300')

-- Fill in the amount of tokens you wish to transfer from your wallet, and execute the transfer.
+- Fill in the amount of tokens you wish to transfer from your wallet, and execute the transfer to the mainnet address ```GBFFWXWBZDILJJAMSINHPJEUJKB3H4UYXRWNB4COYQAF7UUQSWSBUXW5```.
 - Shortly after, your TFTs will be available in your BSC wallet.

 ![](img/tft_bridge_ui_funded.png ':size=300')